 Everyone from friends and family to strangers on the subway to baristas at Starbucks felt entitled to comment on my physical appearance, to touch my stomach and to tell me about their friend who “blew up like a house.”

-5 reasons why the last few uncomfortable weeks of pregnancy are worth it It’s almost as if the most taboo subject—a woman’s weight, size and body—suddenly becomes fair game when she’s pregnant, because somehow people feel like it isn’t her body anymore.
+It’s almost as if the most taboo subject—a woman’s weight, size and body—suddenly becomes fair game when she’s pregnant, because somehow people feel like it isn’t her body anymore.
 And as my bump continues to grow, I can’t help but feel the same way.

 This isn’t my body anymore.
 Every day it grows and changes in ways that I have absolutely zero control over.
 And yet last week, for the first time, I finally started to accept it.